-- At least six (6) feet of social distance is able to be maintained and Polycarbonate dividers are utilized. - In-person gatherings when held in an open, well-ventilated space with appropriate social distancing among participants. - Employees are in their normal workspace while observing social distancing or working alone within a workspace.
+- At least six (6), feet of social distance is able to be maintained. - In-person gatherings when held in an open, well-ventilated space with appropriate social distancing among participants. - Employees are in their normal workspace while observing social distancing or working alone within a workspace.